 - To treat each member of the team with courtesy at all times.

-Hampton Medical Centre will produce a regularly updated information leaflet.
+Hampton Medical Blog will produce a regularly updated information leaflet.
 This can be collected from the surgery.

 We aim to develop the resources and staff skills needed to provide a high standard of care.
 We take part in the training of doctors, nurses and other health care professionals and also in some research studies.

 The members of the team and their roles will be included in the practice leaflet.

 To express clearly your choice whether to take part in training or in research studies